Promoting Research to Practice - Schools, Families, Communities (Center for)

 The Center forms and maintains partnerships at national, regional, and local levels.
 Several objectives are established to accomplish this goal.
 The CPRP assists with the development and implementation of research projects designed in local school districts and intermediate units, as well as early childhood education and intervention providers.
 Many school districts, particularly small and rural districts, do not have the capacity to engage in widescale research efforts.
 Yet, these districts often have very significant needs for empirically based decision making.
 The CPRP provides a cost effective vehicle for these districts to engage in such research efforts.
 Another level of partnership for the CPRP is interdisciplinary research within the University community.
 This objective is met through facilitating cross- college and cross-program proposals.
 Continuous efforts are made to invite colleagues from across departments and colleges in the University to join with faculty in the College of Education in pursuing research interests that are within the mission of the Center.
 Efforts also continue to conduct research with colleagues across institutions.
 Projects have included partner institutions such as Children's Hospital of Philadelphia, Ohio University, the Ohio State University, Oregon Research Institution, Temple University, Teachers College, University of Missouri, University of Nebraska-Lincoln, University of Pittsburgh, American Institutes for Research, Utah State University, and Inspired Learning, LC, in Allentown.

-The CPRP is a resource for distilling and bringing research findings to the field.
+The CPRP is a resource for facilitating the translation of research into practice.
 Investigators conducting research have published the outcomes of findings in professional journals and outlets.
-In addition, the CPRP initiates dissemination to parents, teachers, and other practitioners in a format that more easily affects practice.
+In addition, the CPRP disseminates research findings and state-of-the-art interventions and strategies to parents, teachers, and other practitioners through our website and other dissemination activities.